microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

    ![](images/4.png)

-   > In addition to Visual Studio Team Services, you can also select other Git repositories such as GitHub or External Git (a Git  repository not hosted in Team Services or GitHub, For instance, BitBucket).
-You will have to provide the account, repository and branch details and if it is a private repository, you will need to provide the credentials
+   {% include note.html content= "In addition to Visual Studio Team Services, you can also select other Git repositories such as GitHub or External Git (a Git  repository not hosted in Team Services or GitHub, For instance, BitBucket).
+You will have to provide the account, repository and branch details and if it is a private repository, you will need to provide the credentials" %}

 1. Select **Configure Continuous Delivery** and choose the web application framework you used to develop your app.
 Since we are targeting .NET Core, select **ASP.NET Core**.

    ![](images/5.png)

-   >This choice influences the way that Azure Continuous Delivery builds and packages the app for deployment.
+   {% include note.html content= "This choice influences the way that Azure Continuous Delivery builds and packages the app for deployment.
 At present, ASP.NET, ASP.NET Core, PHP, Python, and Node.js are supported.
-When you're done, choose **OK**.
+When you're done, choose **OK**." %}

 1. You can load test your web application before the changes are deployed to production.
 You will need to select a web app within the same resource group.
 If you are specifying for the first time, you can select **Create New** and provide the information to create a new instance.
 For this exercise, we will skip load test and move to the next step.